List of Saskatchewan municipal roads (600–699): SK 629

 Highway 629 runs from Highway 16 south to 1 Ave at Atwater.
 It is about 34 km long.

 SK 630

-Highway 630 runs from Highway 343 to Highway 1 near Beverley.
-Highway 630 passes near the community of Duncairn.
+Highway 630 runs from Highway 343 north to Highway 1 near Beverley.
+The highway passes near the community of Duncairn and provides access to Duncairn Dam.
 It is about 31 km long.

 SK 631

-Highway 631 runs from Highway 13 near Scotsguard to Highway 37 near Gull Lake.
-Highway 631 passes near the community of Simmie.
+Highway 631 runs from Highway 13 near Scotsguard north to Highway 37 near Gull Lake.
+The highway passes near the community of Simmie and provides access to Reid Lake.
 It is about 72 km long.

+SK 632

+Highway 632 runs from Highway 1 (the Trans-Canada Highway) near Webb north to Highway 738.
+It intersects with Highways 728, 332, and 32.
+The village of Pennant — at the junction of 32 and 632 — is the only community along the highway's route.
+It is about 50 km long.

 SK 633

 Highway 633 runs from Highway 13 near South Fork north past Highway 1 to the village of Hazlet.
 Highway 633 is about 114 km long.

 Along the route, near Highway 13, is Pine Cree Regional Park.
 Also along the highway, about 6 km west of Hazlet, is the historical Standing Rock.

+SK 634

+Highway 634 runs from Hwy 32 in Lancer north to Hwy 30 near Eston Riverside Regional Park.
+The highway does traverse some switchbacks as it approaches and leaves the South Saskatchewan River, while crossing the river via the Lancer Ferry.
+It is entirely a two-lane gravel road.
+Hwy 634 is approximately 32 km long.